virtualnitish/leetcode/foundation/matrix.md

 *Recursive Algorithm; Backtracking is involved.*

-DFS code to count all distinct paths from start to destination.
+DFS code to **count all distinct paths from start to destination**.

 ```python
 def dfs(grid, r, c, visit):